How we test

 Android TV (Nvidia Shield): Android TV is a little different than the other options here, in that manufacturers can put their own spin on the interface, similar to phone manufacturers with Android.
-You’ll find that many app exhibit plenty of individuality on Shield TV, which contrasts with the visual in-app consistency with Roku apps.
+You’ll find that many apps exhibit plenty of individuality on Shield TV, which contrasts with the visual in-app consistency with Roku apps.
 Amazon Video isn’t available out of the box, though it can be cast or sideloaded if you want to dive under the hood.
+Or, you can wait a few months: Amazon has committed to providing Prime Video support for Android TV later this year.

 Words and terms you need to know